Water puppet theatre

 Water puppets

-The Evolution of Water Puppetry
+The Evolution of Water Puppet Theatre

 Over the centuries, water puppetry evolved from a simple form of village entertainment to a sophisticated theatrical performance.
 During the Lý and Trần dynasties, water puppetry gained royal patronage and became a popular form of entertainment in the imperial courts.
 This patronage led to the development of more intricate puppet designs and complex storylines.